mboljar/mb-ee-addon-fb-api/fb_graph_api/readme.md

 ## Requirements

 * ExpressionEngine 3+
   Tested on EE 3.5.17, EE 4.3.8, EE 5.4.0, EE 6.0.3
 * a SSL (HTTPS) enabled website.
-Facebook requires HTTPS
+Facebook requires HTTPS for authentication.
+* a Facebook Page (not a personal profile).
-* a Facebook Developer account and a Facebook App (https://developers.facebook.com/docs/development/)
+* a [Facebook Developer account](https://developers.facebook.com/) and a Facebook App.
 * Facebook App ID and Facebook App Secret which you will get after creating an app in the Facebook Developer portal.
-* Facebook Login installed in the Facebook App Dashboard.
+* `Facebook Login` installed in the Facebook App Dashboard with:
-* a Facebook Page (not a personal profile).
+  * `Client OAuth Login` enabled
+  * `Web OAuth Login` enabled
 * For Instagram:
   * an Instagram Business account or an Instagram Creator account.
-  * the Instagram Graph API installed in the Facebook App Dashboard.
+  * the `Instagram Graph API` installed in the Facebook App Dashboard.
 * The correct permissions (_You may have to apply for App Review_):
-  * For a Facebook page at least: `manage_pages`, `pages_show_list`
+  * For a Facebook page: `manage_pages`, `pages_show_list`
   * For Instagram: `instagram_basic`
 * Website domain(s) added to:
   * `App Dashboard -> Settings -> Advanced -> Domain Manager`